OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/upgrades_governance.md

 ## Upgrading our contract instance

-At this point, if we attempt to upgrade our `MyContract` instance to the new version through the CLI, we’ll get an error since the deployer account no longer has upgradeability rights over the contract instance.
+At this point, if we attempt to upgrade our `MyContract` instance to the new version through the CLI, we’ll get an error since the deployer account no longer has upgrade rights over the contract instance.
 We need to go through the multisig to perform this operation, as the CLI’s account.

 Let’s submit a transaction to the multisig wallet for our contract instance to be upgraded.
 We can do this from the